-Katharine Hayhoe is an atmospheric scientist who is an associate professor in the Department of Political Science and director of the Climate Science Center at Texas Tech University.
-Her research focuses in developing high-resolution climate change projections and assessing the potential consequences on a variety of human and natural systems including agriculture, ecosystems, infrastructure, and water resources.
+Katharine Hayhoe is an atmospheric scientist who is a professor in the Department of Political Science and director of the Climate Center at Texas Tech University.
+Her research focuses on developing high-resolution climate change projections and assessing the potential consequences on human and natural systems including agriculture, ecosystems, infrastructure, and water resources.

 With pastor and professor Andrew Farley, she co-authored A Climate for Change: Global Warming Facts for Faith-Based Decisions, a book that untangles the complex science and tackles many long-held misconceptions about global warming.

 Katharine holds a B.Sc. in Physics from the University of Toronto and an M.S. and Ph.D. in Atmospheric Science from the University of Illinois at Urbana-Champaign.

 Outside of Science: Katharine is an Evangelical Christian